Family Law (Canadian TV series): Production

 On December 20, 2019, Corus Entertainment announced that the series created by Susin Nielsen for SEVEN24 Films and Lark Productions had been given a ten episode series order.
 Executive produced by Tom Cox, Jordy Randall and Erin Haskett, the show would be produced and set in Vancouver, British Columbia.

 In February 2020, it was reported that principal photography would begin on March 2, 2020.
 The primary cast members were announced as being all Canadian - Jewel Staite, Victor Garber, Zach Smadu and Genelle Williams.

 In advance of the series premiere, Global announced in May 2021 that it had renewed the series for a second season.

 On May 17, 2022, Global announced that the series had been renewed for a third season.

 On January 31, 2024, Global announced that the series had been renewed for a fourth season.

+In December 2025, creator Susin Nielsen confirmed that the series would end with its fourth season.

 Release

 International

 The series airs in the United States on The CW.
 It premiered on October 2, 2022.
 The second season premiered on July 7, 2023.
 The third season premiered on January 17, 2024.
 The fourth season premiered on July 23, 2025.

-International distribution is managed by eOne.
+International distribution is managed by Lionsgate.
 The series premiered in Italy on Sky Investigation on July 6, 2021.
-Nine Network broadcasts the series in Australia.
 The second season premiered on October 5, 2022 and the third season premiered on March 29, 2023.
 In the Nordics, the third season premiered on April 19, 2023, on Viaplay.
 In France, the third season premiered on February 5, 2024, on 13ème Rue.

-The fourth season premiered on June 2, 2025 at Sky One in Germany.
+The fourth season premiered on June 2, 2025, on Sky One in Germany.